HarrisLee/BeaconBroadcasting/README.md

 BeaconBroadcasting
 ==================

-use iOS device as an ibeacon broadcasting
+Use iOS device as an ibeacon broadcasting